 Textbooks can be very expensive.
 Make sure the program you choose includes textbooks and all learning materials are included in the price of tuition.

 - (Bonus!)
-Use our free quiz to find a certification program that meets all of this criteria
+Use our free quiz to find a certification program that meets all of these criteria

 Diesel Mechanic Salary Data

 How much do diesel mechanics make?
 Here is the salary and growth data from the Bureau of Labor Statistics (BLS):

 The median annual wage for diesel mechanics was $50,200 in May 2020, with the highest 10% earning more than $76,460.

 The BLS also reports the top paying industries for diesel mechanics are:

 - Local government agencies – $59,790

 - Truck transportation – $46,390

 It’s also worth mentioning that diesel mechanics, particularly the ones employed by truck fleet dealers and repair shops, receive a commission in addition to their base salary, according to the BLS.